 Here are the top 8 tips for adjusting to your additional weight by maintaining a healthy lifestyle in the future.

 We cannot overstate the importance of regular exercise with weight maintenance.
-It may help you burn off some additional calories and increase your metabolism; both are necessary for achieving energy balance.
+It may help you burn additional calories and increase your metabolism; both are necessary for achieving energy balance.

 According to a study, people who practice approximately 200 minutes of moderate physical activity each week (30 minutes per day) help maintain their weight.
-In rare cases, higher levels of physical exercise use maintain a healthy weight.
-An hour of exercise every day is ideal for those trying to sustain weight loss.
+In rare cases, higher levels of physical exercise maintain a healthy weight.
+An hour of exercise daily is ideal for those trying to sustain weight loss.

 Have Shorter Meals

-Eating five modest meals a day rather than three large ones will help you control your weight by keeping your metabolism working longer.
+Eating five modest meals daily rather than three large ones will help you control your weight by keeping your metabolism working longer.
 Spices like cinnamon, nutmeg, and turmeric can help improve your metabolism.
-You can include eggs in your diet if you’re looking to reduce the calories.
+You can include eggs in your diet if you want to reduce the calories.